 14. LogTen Pro.
 A logbook app makes it a lot faster and easier to keep track of currency, and it’s almost a requirement for aspiring airline pilots.
 LogTen Pro is one of the most powerful logbook apps we’ve seen, with a ton of customization options, airline schedule interfaces, and plenty of automated reports.
 It’s not cheap, but it’s worth it for an active pilot.

-15. Learn to Fly.
+15. Sporty’s Pilot Training.
 As any student pilot knows, there’s a lot to learn about flying outside the cockpit, but modern technology makes it much more convenient to learn at home than in a boring ground school.
-This complete Sport/Recreational/Private course is a convenient way to prepare for the FAA written test and check ride.
+This next generation training app from Sporty’s includes their complete Sport/Recreational/Private course, and is a convenient way to prepare for the FAA written test and check ride.
 It includes over 20 hours of HD video, practice tests, maneuvers guide, syllabus, and more.
 When you complete the course, you can get your sign-off to take the written test.

 16. Windy.
 This is a beautiful app, with stunning visualizations of wind conditions up to 240 hours into the future.
 This is surprisingly helpful for weather planning, and gives you a solid understanding of the big picture.
 The app has recently added aviation-specific features like METARs and TAFs, making it even more useful for pilots.